 Reflections on Being Alone and

-Ihad intended to stay another three days, and climb some peaks: Bogo, Arrow, and Split Mountain to be specific.
+I had intended to stay another three days, and climb some peaks: Bago, Arrow, and Split Mountain to be specific.
 It ended up being so hot that I just couldn’t do it.
 I adjusted my plan and I’m glad I did.

 Talking with God in the Wilderness

-This is the fifth year that I’ve done a solo in the Sierras, and I think this was the first year that I have actually been comfortable in my own skin out there alone.
-It sounds really cool to be out there alone, but it’s not always that great, because you actually have to enjoy being around “you”.
+This is the fifth year that I’ve done a solo in the Sierras, and I think this is the first year that I have actually been comfortable in my own skin out there alone.
+It sounds really cool to be out there alone, but it’s not always that great because you actually have to enjoy being around “you.”
 This sounds easier than it really is.
 In my case, it has taken a while for me to be fully present and immersed in the beauty of this place without being cluttered with all the anxieties I brought with me.

-There was plenty of mosquitos, bad night sleeps and hiking up steep terrain in the heat of the sun on this trip, but it was an incredible trip I will always reminisce about.
+There were plenty of mosquitos, bad night sleeps, and hiking up steep terrain in the heat of the sun, but this was an incredible trip I will always reminisce about.

 I really love wildflowers, and I saw more on this trip than any trip I have been on in the Sierras.
 Here are just a few…